cdsap/Pagan/README.md

 ### Experiment with Gradle Profiler

-Executes Gradle builds using the Gradle Profiler, enabling benchmarking of build scenarios with customizable iterations and ABI changes.
+Instead of using agents based on the iterations of the experiment, Gradle Profiler experument uses gradle-profiler to orchestrae the execution of the experiment, enabling benchmarking of build scenarios with customizable iterations and ABI changes.
 Generates a report based on the results.

 - **Inputs**:
   - `repository`: The GitHub repository where the experiment will run.
   - `variantA` and `variantB`: Branch names for the experiment.
   - `task`: The Gradle task to execute.
+  - `iterations`: Number of iterations for each experiment run.
   - `class`: Classes to apply ABI changes.
-  - `iterations`: Number of iterations for each experiment run.
   - `os_args`, `java_args`, `extra_build_args`, `extra_report_args`: Additional configuration options for OS, Java versions, build arguments, and report settings.

 ### Report